 the rear-surface of the image dissector was a round crt screen divided by lines into four quadrants. light from a star, cascading down through the photomultiplier tube, formed a green glow on the screen. a guide-star was found near the asteroid and centered on the screen - with the tracking loop activated, the camera position was updated every few seconds with a mechanical click, keeping the star at the center of the screen.

-an asteroid exposure usually began with guide-star tracking - then the steady clicking of the tracking loop would go silent for a period of asteroid tracking, with asteroid-light builing up a darker spot on the photograph plate - then the guide-star tracking would resume. the result was a dumbbell shape for stars, with two circular peaks connected by a trail - the asteroid was a trail with a circular peak at its midpoint. these peaks and trails became visible the next day when the plates were developed. each plate had many dumbbell shaped stellar trails - short or long, thick or thin - and at the center of the plate, a single ufo shaped asteroid-image.
+an asteroid exposure usually began with guide-star tracking - then the steady clicking of the tracking loop would go silent for a period of asteroid tracking, with asteroid-light building up a darker spot on the photograph plate - then the guide-star tracking would resume. the result was a dumbbell shape for stars, with two circular peaks connected by a trail - the asteroid was a trail with a circular peak at its midpoint. these peaks and trails became visible the next day when the plates were developed. each plate had many dumbbell shaped stellar trails - short or long, thick or thin - and at the center of the plate, a single ufo shaped asteroid-image.

 reducing the glass plates to digital data, and then improving the asteroid orbital parameters followed over the next weeks and months - this all took place back in austin, where the center for space research and department of aerospace engineering became involved - their expertise in orbit determination played an important role in the hubble astrometry team. the space age was roughly thirty years old at the time, and members of its first generation led the center for space research - ray duncombe, byron tapley, and bob schutz.